MachO7/RoboCode/README.md

 # RoboCode
-Code to a simple obstacle avoiding robot
+Code to a simple obstacle avoiding robot.

+Code needs to be written in Arduino IDE.